frabjous/knap/README.md

 Use the `--unique` option to allow refreshing the current document as opposed to opening a new one.
 Add the `#src` component for SyncTeX jumping and highlighting.

-If you enable auto-refresh under Edit > Settings > Behavior in qpdfview, you can set the refresh command to "none".
+If you enable auto-refresh under Edit > Settings > Behavior in qpdfview, you can set the refresh command to “none”.

 Example settings in `init.vim` for a `textopdf` routine: